-- Spider Plant – If you’re looking for a hanging plant that is easy to grow, spider plant (also known as airplane plant) is a cinch.
+- Spider Plant – If you’re looking for a hanging plant that is easy to grow, the spider plant (also known as the airplane plant) is a cinch.
 Watch for the plant to grow miniature plantlets at the end of dangling stems.
 These miniature “spiders” are easy to pot up to create a new plant.

 - Chinese Evergreen – Easy care houseplants include Chinese evergreen, a full, distinctive plant with foliage of green, silver, and gray.
 This forgiving plant is so adaptable that it grows in medium or low light, reaching heights of up to 3 feet (1 m.).